 Why It’s Harder To Quit Drinking As A Grey-Area Drinker

-I consume a lot of alcohol recovery material.
-I read all the Quit Lit, I listen to a tonne of recovery podcasts, and I watch every alcohol and addiction documentary I can get my hands on.
-And while I’m thrilled that there is so much recovery content out there, what frustrates me is that most of it deals with late or end stage alcohol addiction.
+I consume a lot of recovery material.
+I read all the Quit Lit, I listen to a tonne of recovery podcasts, and I watch every documentary related to the subject that I can get my hands on.
+And while I’m thrilled that there is so much great content out there, what frustrates me is that most of it deals with late or end stage alcohol addiction.

 Now, I get that stories of dramatic rock bottoms make for gripping material.
 But by representing alcohol addiction by lives that have spiralled out of control, people who get the shakes, and who drink in the morning, I believe it perpetuates the hopeless alcoholic stereotype.
 A stereotype which grey-area drinkers simply can’t relate to.